omanak1353/omanak1353.github.io/README.md

-Memorial Website for Omana Kariampuzha.
+### Memorial Website for Omana Kariampuzha

 Adapted from SquareSpace.
 Hosted on GitHub Pages.

 www.omanakariampuzha.com